the1lab/1lab/src/Cat/Univalent/Rezk/Universal.lagda.md

-The rest of the proof proceeds in this same way: Define a type which characterises, up to a compatible space of choices, first the action on morphisms of a functor which inverts $H_!$, and in terms of this type, the action on morphisms.
+The rest of the proof proceeds in this same way: Define a type which characterises, up to a compatible space of choices, first the action on morphisms of a functor which inverts $- \circ H$, and in terms of this type, the action on morphisms.
 It's mostly the same trick as above, but a _lot_ wilder.
 We do not comment on it too extensively: the curious reader, again, can load this file in Agda and play around.